Tutorial: Launch and configure a WordPress instance in Amazon Lightsail

 Complete the following steps to sign in to the administration dashboard of your WordPress website.

-For more information, see Getting the application user name and password for your Powered by Bitnami' instance in Amazon Lightsail.
+For more information, see Getting the application user name and password for your Certified by Bitnami' instance in Amazon Lightsail.

 In a browser window, go to:

 In the address, replace PublicIpAddress with the public IP address of your WordPress instance.
 You can get your instance's public IP address from the Lightsail console as shown in the following example: